SystemsApproach/sdn/stratum.rst

 written is available in a programmatic form; it’s not just text in a standards document.
-Moreover, while it is true that all hardware vendors promote the unique capabilities of their products, it is not a free-for-all with each vendor defining a unique model.
+Moreover, while it is true that all hardware vendors promote the unique capabilities of their products, it is not a free-for-all, with each vendor defining a unique model.
 This is because the network operators that buy network hardware have a strong incentive to drive the models for similar devices towards convergence, and vendors have an equally strong incentive to adhere to those models.
-YANG makes the process of creating, using, and modifying models programmable, and hence, adaptable to this iterative process.
+YANG makes the process of creating, using, and modifying models programmable and hence, adaptable to this iterative process.

 .. sidebar:: Cloud Best Practices

-	*Our commentary on OpenConfig vs NETCONF is grounded in a fundamental tenet of SDN, which is about bringing best practices in cloud computing to the network.
+	*Our commentary on OpenConfig vs. NETCONF is grounded in a fundamental tenet of SDN, which is about bringing best practices in cloud computing to the network.
 It involves big ideas like implementing the network control plane as a